bpstephanie/booknook/TESTING.md

 |profiles.css|![Models](documentation/screenshots/validation/profile-css.png)|Pass|

 ## Python and Django
-The CI Python Linter Validator
+The CI Python Linter Validator was used to validate all python files which I created or edited.
+I corrected mistakes as I went with the VS Code Problems tab.

   | **App**     |   **Models**  |   **Urls**  |   **views**  |**Bag Tools**  | **Contexts**  | **Pass/Fail**  |
   |-------------|---------------|-------------|--------------|---------------|---------------|---------------|